Availity/sdk-js/packages/native-form/README.md

 ### Optional params

 - params: Object.
 Additional parameters you want sent in the post.
 - formAttributes: Object.
-Set/override the form attributes like `target`, `method`, and `action`. `method` defaults to "post", `action` will default to "\`/ms/api/availity/internal/spaces/magneto/sso/v1/saml/${spaceId}\`", and `target` will default to "_blank".
+Set/override the form attributes like `target`, `method`, and `action`. `method` defaults to "post", `action` will default to "\`/ms/api/availity/internal/spc/magneto/sso/v1/saml/${spaceId}\`", and `target` will default to "_blank".
 Additional attributes can be defined and should be valid on an HTML form element.
+- type: String.
+Override the magneto integration type.
+Defaults to "saml"

 ###